-Brimberg’s 2020/21 seasons starts off with her return to Göteborg Opera as Brünnhilde Siegfried followed by Brünnhilde Die Walküre for Trondheim Symphony Orchestra.
-She will perform Strauss’ Vier Letzte Lieder with the Orchestre National de Lille and Opéra de Rouen Normandie.
+Brimberg’s 2020/21 seasons started off with her return to Göteborg Opera as Brünnhilde Siegfried followed by Brünnhilde Die Walküre for Trondheim Symphony Orchestra.
+On the concert stage, she performed Strauss’ Vier Letzte Lieder with the Orchestre National de Lille and Opéra de Rouen Normandie.

 Brimberg began her 2019/20 season with a role debut as Isolde Tristan und Isolde in a new production for Oper Köln, to much critical acclaim.
-Other engagements included Eva in Sebastian Fagerlund’s new opera Höstsonaten for Finnish National Opera, Senta Der fliegende Hollander at the Deutsche Oper Berlin and Brünnhilde Die Walküre at the Teatro Real Madrid and with Trondheim Symhony Orchestra.
-Further ahead Brimberg performs Leonore Fidelio at the Deutsche Oper Berlin, Elektra and her first staged Turandot at the Grand Theatre de Genève, among other debuts to be announced.
+Other engagements included Eva in Sebastian Fagerlund’s new opera Höstsonaten for Finnish National Opera, Senta Der fliegende Hollander at the Deutsche Oper Berlin and Brünnhilde Die Walküre at the Teatro Real Madrid.

 Brimberg opened her 2018/19 season as Salomé in a new Ted Huffman production for Oper Köln, followed by Brünnhilde Die Walküre for Opéra National de Bordeaux.